AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 AviatrixGuardDuty
 -------------------

-Log message with this prefix comes from the Controller whenever it receives alert message from AWS GuardDuty.
+Log messages with this prefix come from the Controller whenever it receives an alert message from AWS GuardDuty.

 Example log: